angular/angular/src/lib/form-field/form-field.md

 <!-- example(form-field-label) -->

-Global default label options can be specified by setting providing a value for `MAT_LABEL_GLOBAL_OPTIONS` in your application's root module.
+Global default label options can be specified by providing a value for `MAT_LABEL_GLOBAL_OPTIONS` in your application's root module.
 Like the property, the global setting can be either `always`, `never`, or `auto`.